-In October 2017 the International Talent Programme is launching a new track: the Operations & Change track.
+In October 2017 the International Talent Programme launched a new track: the Operations & Change track.
 ING introduced its Think Forward strategy in 2014.
 This signalled the start of a major transition from a traditional bank to an IT company with a banking licence.
 Needless to say, such a change doesn’t happen on its own.
 Talented employees with insight and dedication are required to design and implement the new organisational structure and processes as efficiently as possible.
 Trainees on the Operations & Change track help to think up, initiate and implement these changes.
 As a trainee within this track, you have a strategic role and provide input for the company’s future direction.
 However, the execution side of the role is just as important – ensuring that change actually happens and that teams are ‘on board’, so that processes can be implemented seamlessly.

 Operations & Change makes a significant mark on the bank’s future and its success in delivering on its promise to ‘Think Forward’.